ShaunCurtis/Blazr.Data/readme.md

 The interesting code is in `ShowAddForm`.

 1. It sets `addForm` to true and then calls `ShowForm` on `NewWeatherForecastForm`.
-2. Once `ShowForm` completes, it passes a yielded running Task back to `ShowAddForm`.
+2. Once `ShowForm` completes, it passes a running Task back to `ShowAddForm`.
-3. `ShowAddForm` in turn yields back to the UI handler which yields back to the system.
+3. `ShowAddForm` yields back to the UI handler while it awaits the completion of the task.
+This also awaits and yields control back to the system.
-4. The UI Renderer gets thread time and runs the queued Render events: show `NewWeatherForecastForm` and hide the button block.
+4. The UI Renderer gets thread time and runs the queued Render events: show `NewWeatherForecastForm`, hide the button block, and any other events.

 At this point `ShowAddForm` is *suspended*.
-The thread task manager knows all about it and monitors it, but doesn't do anything with it until the task state changes.
-It services any tasks it receives.
+The code block following the `await` is scheduled as a continuation once the awaited task completes.
+The thread is free to service any tasks it receives.
 In our case either `Save` or `Exit` runs in `NewWeatherForecastForm` and sets the task to complete.
 At which point:

 5. `ShowAddForm` now runs to completion, setting `AddForm` to false.
-6. The UI event handler runs a final `StateHasChanged` on the main form.
+6. The UI event handler schedues a final render by calling `StateHasChanged` on the main form.
 7. The UI Renderer gets thread time and runs the queued render events:  hide `NewWeatherForecastForm` and show the button block.

 ```csharp